tsutherland3530/us_honeybee_prod/README.md

 9) Highlight and Delete all of the "2,002" in the years column then replace the cells with "2002".
 Then save the file to Bee Colony Census Data by County KY2clean.xlsx.

-10) Open the file Bee Colony Census Data by County KY2clean.xlsx now in Visual Studio Code and make sure to have the Excel Viewer extension downloaded if possible.
+10) Open the file Bee Colony Census Data by County KY2clean.xlsx now in Visual Studio Code and make sure to have the Excel viewer extension downloaded.

-Make sure to save modified data to the data-clean file.
+11) Open the file cleaned.py

+12) Open the WSL or Gitbash terminal and ask the question " How many Beehives where in Campbell County Kentucky in 2002?"

+13) The answer 151 should return in the terminal.

+14) Thank you for taking the time to check out this project that was done for a Data 1 Python course.
+Thanks alot to Brenda Griffith too for providing the original raw data to start from.

 Source
 Brenda Griffith